 This course focuses on the social and cultural adaptations made by the first Americans to the environments of North America.
+Students will explore the past and present lives of Native Americans through archaeology, cultural anthropology, ethnography, and bioarchaeology.
 The transformations that have occurred since contact and the present conditions for Native Americans will also be explored.
 Offered fall.